DegreeCalc

 Scholarships & Financial Aid Statistics

 Financial aid significantly reduces the net price of college.
-Use our Scholarship Calculator to track awards and calculate remaining costs, and the FAFSA EFC Calculator to estimate your expected family contribution and Pell Grant eligibility.
+Use our Scholarship Calculator to track awards and calculate remaining costs, and the FAFSA SAI Calculator to estimate your expected family contribution and Pell Grant eligibility.

 Source: College Board, Trends in Student Aid 2025